What to do when the crap has hit the fan and is dumping on you.

 He got indignant and asked me why he would need a warrant, thinking I had something hidden in my trunk.
 So I told him that every time a cop asks somebody to do something that's unconstitutional, if the other party agrees, that kind of erodes our personal freedom.
 So I told him that I couldn't let him look into the trunk unless he brought the watch commander down and the watch commander could give me a good and legal reason to let him, because I could think of none.

 Then the cop proceeded to ask why I hadn't paid for the gas and I asked the cop how he knew whether or not I paid for it.
-I told him that it was a goddamn lie to which he told me to watch my language.
+I told him that it was a lie.
 I told him that now he was getting into my freedom of speech.
-"Well, I'm from New York and that's how I fucking talk.
+"Well, I'm from New York and that's how I talk.
 More than that I'm old, and cold, and disabled, and I want to get back in my car and go home.
 Do you have any other suggestions?
 I've had a bad night here and all for no good reason.
 I don't owe anybody any money, I'm all paid up.
 Ask this guy's father.
 He'll tell you that I don't owe nothing.
 I've already paid for the gas that he said wasn't registered.
 I have the receipt right here.
 I'm getting in my car, and I'm going home."

 Okay, that was a bad day, but no big thing.
 A better day is coming and that's what we have to keep remembering.
-I'm not 100% certain that I'm the one that had the bad day -- maybe it was the cop and the woman who owned the car and the Camel Jockey who had the bad day.
+I'm not 100% certain that I'm the one that had the bad day -- maybe it was the cop and the woman who owned the car or the attendant who had the bad day.
 But it certainly wasn't one of my better days.
-Just to advise you about how inexorable life's bullshit can be, shortly after I wrote my first draft of this dissertation, my son advised me that his dog, the love of his life, has cancer.
+Just to advise you about how inexorable life can be, shortly after I wrote my first draft of this dissertation, my son advised me that his dog, the love of his life, has cancer.
 It don't end, but you can't let it get you down.

 As long as you know, things pass and get better.
 Even if they don't, you might as well believe it anyways.
 It will comfort you while you're waiting.
 Remember that what you think during the day, while you're awake, is what you turn into.
 Like they say, everybody deserves the face that they have at fifty, so put on a happy face.
 If you want to live on this planet, in this life, then you've gotta have heart.
 Those without need not apply.
 It doesn't matter what happens, it all either goes away or gets a hell of a lot better.
 Trust me, you've got nothing to lose.